Proposal proposal-json-parse-with-source

 4. For each nonterminal type of types, do

-1. If candidate is an instance of type, return candidate.
+1. If candidate is an instance of type, then

 2. If queuedChildren is false and candidate is an instance of a nonterminal and candidate Contains type is true, then